hwamichelleangelina/face_mask_detection/README.md

 ## Results
 - **Accuracy**: The model achieved an accuracy greater than 90% on both training and testing datasets.
 - **Overfitting Check**: The model has been evaluated for overfitting, and the results indicate that the model generalizes well on new data.

+## License
+The Dataset source is licensed under the **CC0: Public Domain** license.
+You can use, modify, and distribute this code freely without any restrictions.